Welcome to Communicate SLT’s services for

 A small number of children and young people may need interventions to be delivered by a member of our team.
 In these cases, we will define the targets, the time-period and we will always aim to coach the people in the child/young person’s life so that they can support the child/young person further.

-When a child/young person has an Education and Health Care Plan in place, they may have longer term input from our team.
+When a child/young person has a significant need or an Education and Health Care Plan in place, they may have longer term input from our team.

-Our team will develop close links with Early Years settings, childminders, primary and secondary schools, and the Virtual School in Halton.
-We will allocate team members to clusters of educational settings to act as a central point of contact, providing universal, targeted and specialist advice and support.
+Our team is developing close links with early years settings, childminders, primary and secondary schools, and the virtual school in Halton.
+We will allocate team members to clusters of educational settings to act as a point of contact, providing universal, targeted and specific advice and support.

-We will assign members of our team to work within Halton’s Special Schools and SLC Resource Bases, providing and overseeing input for children and young people with specialist levels needs.
+Members of our team will work with Halton’s Special Schools and SLC Resource Bases, providing and overseeing input for children and young people with speech, language, communication and swallowing needs.

 Support within all educational settings will focus on: